maarten-pennings/P2000/readme.md

 ![Video mod2](images/videomod2.jpg)

-I also believe the daughter board is a mod.
+I also believe the daughter board is a video mod.
 It seems to replace SAA5020 chip with a pcb that contains the SAA5020 plus some extra stuff.
 I have no idea what this is doing.